 Credit cards may be used for non-overnight business meals, if the employee's card allows such transactions.
 However, a detailed receipt listing meals and drinks purchased must be attached.
 The nature of the meeting and the names of those in attendance must be written on the receipt.
-No alcoholic beverages shall be charged to a County Credit Card.
+The purchase of alcoholic beverages is prohibited and may NOT be charged to a County Credit Card.

 Credit cards may be used for fueling County vehicles when away from County fueling facilities in the event that a County gas card is not available.
-Credit cards shall not be used for fueling personal vehicles as employees are reimbursed on a per mile rate.
+Credit cards shall NOT be used for fueling personal vehicles as employees are reimbursed on a per mile rate.